 We have also found an apparent variation in the Fe abundance and temperature gradients (i.e. between $0.05r{500}$ and $0.2r{500}$) in the hot clusters.
 These differences could be related to the individual cluster enrichment histories or to other parameters, such as the cooling rate.
 Linking the history of each cluster/group to its Fe budget requires a more careful spatial study of the Fe distribution.
-Establishing radial profiles for the entire sample is beyond the scope of this work, but will be addressed in a separate paper.
+Establishing radial profiles for the entire sample is beyond the scope of this work, but are addressed in Chapter 6.

-From the stacked results of our $(0.05+0.2)r{500}$ sample, we have estimated the average abundance ratios and their respective total uncertainties (statistical and systematic).
+From the stacked results of our $(0.05 + 0.2)r{500}$ sample, we have estimated the average abundance ratios and their respective total uncertainties (statistical and systematic).
 This also includes Cr/Fe and Mn/Fe, which we have detected within >4 σ significance with MOS and pn independently.
 To our knowledge, this is the first time that Mn has been firmly detected in the ICM.
-For comparison, Werner et al. (2006) already detected Cr in 2A 0335+096 within 2σ (but were unable to detect Mn), while Cr and Mn have been detected in Perseus within 5σ and 1σ , respectively (Tamura et al. 2009).
-It is also striking to note that we do not see any emission line feature around ~3.5 keV in the stacked EPIC spectra (Fig. 4 bottom, Fig. 5) contrary to several claims from recent studies, in particular Bulbul et al. (2014) and Boyarsky et al. (2014), whose total EPIC net exposure times are ~3 Ms and ~1.5 Ms, respectively (i.e. less than in this work).
+For comparison, Werner et al. (2006b) already detected Cr in 2A 0335+096 within 2σ (but were unable to detect Mn), while Cr and Mn have been detected in Perseus within 5σ and 1σ , respectively (Tamura et al. 2009).
+It is also striking to note that we do not see any emission line feature around ~3.5 keV in the stacked EPIC spectra (Fig. 3.4 bottom, Fig. 3.5) contrary to several claims from recent studies, in particular Bulbul et al. (2014) and Boyarsky et al. (2014), whose total EPIC net exposure times are ~3 Ms and ~1.5 Ms, respectively (i.e. less than in this work).
+Such an apparent non-detection is thus very interesting to report, since it might challenge the hypothesis of decaying sterile neutrinos, known as a dark matter candidate, being observed in the ICM.
+We note that the dark matter interpretation is far from being the only possible explanation of an emission line at \sim 3.5 keV (e.g. Gu et al. 2015), and our non-detection could also be explored in the context of these other possibilities.
+However, this question is not the initial purpose of this present study, and a more detailed investigation of our stacked spectra around \sim 3.5 keV, and consequent discussions, are left to a future paper.